jeremigr/GhiblApp/README.md

+See GhiblApp live on https://apps.grandsenne.com/ghiblapp.

-GhiblApp is a simple React app, that uses the Ghbli API to display the list of all long-feature movies released by Studio Ghibli, sorted chronologically.
+GhiblApp is a simple React app, that uses the Studio Ghbli API to display the list of all long-feature movies released by Studio Ghibli, sorted chronologically.

 It includes a search field to look for a movie title or a director's name.